drinkits/attachmentarchitect-support/README.md

 A: 2-5 minutes for 10,000 issues.
 Scales linearly with instance size.

 **Q: Does scanning affect Jira performance?**
 A: No. Scans run in the background with minimal impact.
+Uses scheduled triggers every 5 minutes.

 **Q: What happens if I close the browser during a scan?**
 A: Scan continues in the background.
 Refresh the page to see progress.

 **Q: Can multiple admins use the app?**
 A: Yes.
 All Jira admins can access the app.
 Actions are logged per user.

+**Q: What's the difference between duplicates and trash files?**
+A: Duplicates are exact copies of the same file.
+Trash files are low-value files (logs, dumps, temp) regardless of duplication.

+### Security Questions

+**Q: What security risks does the app detect?**
+A: Filename-based detection (config files, keys, dumps) by default.
+Optional deep content scanning for passwords, API keys, credit cards, SSNs.

+**Q: Does deep scanning read all my files?**
+A: No. Only text files < 5MB when explicitly enabled in Settings.
+Binary files are never scanned.

+**Q: Can I delete files directly from Security Risks tab?**
+A: No. Security Risks is read-only for awareness.
+Remediate through issue management.

 ### Billing Questions